sedman211/kata-pencil-durability-java/README.md

 # Introduction

 This program was made for simulating the durability of a pencil with Java.
 The package consists of three classes: WriteDurability.java, Pencil.java and Paper.java.
 It requires the Java SDK and/or Eclipse IDE.
-Once installed and the PATH variables set,you can compile the package from the command line and run the WriteDurability.java program to begin the test.
+Once installed and the PATH variables set, you can compile the package from the command line and run the WriteDurability.java program to begin the test.

 ## Compiling